cbetta/gyft/README.md

 ## Getting started

 The client will accept the API key and secret either as parameters on initialization, or as environment variables.
-Additionally an `environment` can be set to either `sandbox` (default) or `production`.
+Additionally an `environment` parameter can be set to either `sandbox` (default) or `production`.

 ```rb